particle-iot/docs/src/content/hardware/migration-guides/p2-argon-migration-guide.md

 Internal (MCU) pull-up and pull-down can be enabled using the `pinMode()` function and `INPUT_PULLUP` or `INPUT_PULLDOWN`.

 - On the P2, the internal pull varies by pin and can be approximately 2.1K, 22K, or 42K.
+  - Pins A0, A1, D2, D3, D4, D5, D10, S0, S1, S2 are 2.1K
+  - Pins D0, D1, S4, S5, S6 are 22K
+  - Pins A2, A5, D6, TX, RX are 42K
+  - Pins S4, S5, S6 do not support pull-up or pull-down in HIBERNATE sleep mode.
+Use an external pull resistor if this is required.
 - On the Argon (Gen 3), the internal pull is approximately 13K.

 ### MODE button